jtdprogramming/Horiseon-Refactored/README.md

 ### Change Log
-- comments added for refactored code and general clarity
+- comments added for general clarity
-- title changed
+- title element altered for clarity
 - replaced div with header element
 - replaced div with nav element
-- replaced div with appropriate section element
+- replaced div with section element
 - id created for #search-engine-optimization to reference
-- added alt to image elements
+- added alt to image elements and cleaned up img elements
--

-*heading attributes in order